 Formerly known as the South Huntsville Farmer’s Market located on South Parkway, this market is open daily in its new Riverton area from 9AM-6PM Mon-Sat.
 It still features all the great local produce it did previously.

 175 Monroe Road, Meridianville, AL 35758

-This new to 2013 market will be located onsite at the First Baptist Church Meridianville.
-Opening day will be June 4, 2013 from 4PM – 7PM.
+This market is located onsite at the First Baptist Church Meridianville every Tuesday.
+Opening day will be May 20, 2014 from 4PM – 7PM.
 Hope to see you there!